 Roman roads were well used throughout the empire.
 However, many of those who used them had to walk – including merchants – as chariots and horses were expensive.
 A wealthy merchant could afford a wagon pulled by horses.
 The roads were built so that two of these wagons could pass on both sides of the roads.

 When the Romans left Britain, the Britons did not use their roads.
-Not only roads were not used, but villas, baths and other buildings were shunned by the Britons because of their association with the Romans.
-Also the Britons did not know how to keep the roads in good repair as they had not been used by the Romans when the roads were built.
+Not only were the roads not used, but villas, baths and other buildings were shunned by the Britons because of their association with the Romans.
+Also the Britons did not know how to keep the roads in good repair as they had not been used by them when the roads were built.

 Regardless of this, Roman roads were so well made that they lasted for centuries.